rylei-m/CS2810_2024_Notes/Week3/Sept9.md

 - If OP == 111: Out = A < B
   - 0 if A !< B (false); 1 if A < B (true)

+## Representing Floats With Binary Values
+#### Floating Point - Implemented with IEEE754
+0.1 + 0.2 = .300000029802322

+A trade-off of some precision for more range

 ## Logisim Binary to Decimal Number
 Radix -> Signed Decimal